 Visit your payroll department and fill out a new Form W-4.
 Your employer uses this information to withhold taxes from your income.
 If you owe the IRS additional taxes at the end of the year, the amounts your employer deducted from your paycheck were—and likely still are—insufficient.

 You can use a W-4 withholding calculator to determine how much should be withheld from your future paychecks.
-Amending your W-4 will help you reduce the possibility of an unexpected tax bill next year.
+Updating your W-4 can help you reduce the possibility of an unexpected tax bill next year.

 A TurboTax solution for every situation